wheaney/breezy-desktop/README.md

 \* If you pay for a plan and decide to upgrade to a longer-term plan, you may pay the difference within this window.

-If you have enough funds, your access will renew automatically within 7 days of expiration so you never experience an unexpected outage.
-Your device is never required to be online to continue using Supporter Tier features when enabled, but if your access expires while offline (even if you have enough funds), the features will be disabled until the next time your device goes online and the license can be refreshed.
-Be sure to check for expiration warnings prior to travel.
+For recurring plans, access renews automatically during the renewal window (7 days prior to expiration).
+Your device does not need to stay online during normal use, but it must go online at least once to refresh your license.
+If you remain offline past your expiration time, features will pause until the next time you go online and refresh.

 Features currently offered:
 * Smooth Follow (in Follow mode)